NickBok/Baseball/Distance-Predictor/README.md

 ## **Project Overview**

 Welcome to the **Distance Predictor**.
-This Project is inspired by [NASA's Disatmce Predictor](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/whit/#play-ball) and harnesses data from the [Pybaseball Data](https://github.com/jldbc/pybaseball) repository, specifically from the 2022 MLB Season, to forecast the trajectory of batted ball distances.
+Inspired by [NASA's Disantce Predictor](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/whit/#play-ball), this project harnesses data from the [Pybaseball Data](https://github.com/jldbc/pybaseball) repository, specifically from the 2022 MLB Season, to forecast the trajectory of batted ball distances.
 With an interest in hitting mechanics and atmospheric influences, the primary aspiration is to contribute meaningful insights to the baseball community.
 To get a better feel for the visual details, I encourage you to check out the interactive visuals created using [Bokeh](http://bokeh.org/) for [Parts 3-5 on NBViewer](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Distance-Predictor/).

 ## **Data Source**